ConnorJamesHill/Instafilter2/README.md

 6. Explore and enjoy the diverse filter library for creative editing.

 ## Contact
-For questions or feedback regarding InstaFilter, please contact [your-email] or [your-website].
+For questions or feedback regarding InstaFilter, please contact JamesConnorHill@gmail.com or message me on LinkedIn: https://www.linkedin.com/in/connor-j-hill/.

 ## Technologies Used
 - SwiftUI